mpkuse/pluto_train/README.md

 - Numpy

 ## Rendering from 3D model
-The 3D model depected below is available for download from here (25GB).
+The 3D model depected below is available for download from [here](https://hkustconnect-my.sharepoint.com/:u:/g/personal/mpkuse_connect_ust_hk/EaC-iCvxQ35PvDjuzduiaoYBrKP6VRFEQm5as90rlEJY2A?e=EYDyDe) (4.2 GB).
 It is a model of HKUST, Hong Kong (GPS-lat:22.335162 GPS-long:114.263035)

+If you use our model for training, do site us.
+The model was created with Altizure.

 ![aaa](images/sc_6_afterscale.png)